8.1

 Studying at Bournemouth University includes three terms (specific dates need to be specified):

-Academic classes are held from Monday to Friday, Saturday and Sunday are days off.
-Students also relax during the holidays (winter and spring), on national and international holidays.
+Academic classes are conducted from Monday to Friday, Saturday and Sunday are days off.
+Students also relax during the vacations (winter and spring), on national and international holidays.
 Master's students can start the academic year in September or January, depending on the chosen program.

 • Flights